dimonds90/ac3filter/_readme.txt

 ...\...SDK\Samples\Multimedia\DirectShow\BaseClasses
 ...\...SDK\include

+Libraries path should have this lines first:

+...\...SDK\lib

 Required libraries are strmbase.lib (release) and strmbasd.lib (debug) in libraries path.
 If it is not shipped with SDK you can compile this project:
 ...\...SDK\Samples\Multimedia\DirectShow\BaseClasses\baseclasses.dsw